The Health Insurance Penalty: Ends in 2019

-Due to the fact that penalties are lower at first, some California residents may opt to simply pay the penalty and go without health insurance coverage, especially in the first couple of years.
-Another option some may choose is to get cheap coverage (that doesn’t meet the minimum essential benefits requirements) and still pay the penalty.
+Due to the fact that penalties were lower at first, some California residents may opted to simply pay the penalty and go without health insurance coverage, especially in the first couple of years.
+Another option some chose is to get cheap coverage (that doesn’t meet the minimum essential benefits requirements) and still pay the penalty.
 For example, if in tax year 2015 you were single, aged under 65, had a taxable income of $50,000, and you were uninsured the whole year, your penalty would be calculated as follows:

 The greater of $395 or… $50,000 income minus $10,150 Federal Minimum Threshold = $39,850 x 2% = $797 penalty.
 In this scenario, your tax penalty would be $797.
 If you remained uninsured in 2017, your penalty would go up to approximately $996 depending on the Cost of Living Adjustment and the Federal Minimum Threshold at that time.
 At $996 per year, that is still only about $83 per month.
 If you compare that penalty with paying a theoretical $375 a month for a Covered California plan, it may make sense to just pay the penalty for no health insurance.